 In general, the UAC prompt displays administrative accounts using which you can elevate a program.
 However, if you do want to prevent guest users from installing new apps, you can hide the administrator account on this dialog.
-Once disabled, local users can use UAC prompt with valid username and password.
-Windows 10 Pro, Education and Enterprise users can use group policy editor whereas Home users need to use Registry Editor to change the default settings.
+Once disabled, local users can use a UAC prompt with a valid username and password.
+Windows 10 Pro, Education, and Enterprise users can use group policy editor whereas Home users need to use Registry Editor to change the default settings.
 Let’s explore this in detail-

 Hide Administrator Account on Windows 10